RishiMac/crypto-tracker-app/README.md

 This can help investers make informed decisions.

+Next Steps:
-Setup alerts so users can be notified of especially high/low currencies that are based on 24 hour interval net percentage thresholds to help investors act fast.
+Setup alerts with AWS SNS so users can be notified via SMS of especially high/low currencies that are based on 24 hour interval net percentage thresholds to help investors act fast.